 - 8.69 No debt properly due to the Council shall be discharged otherwise than by payment in full, credit note (in the case of error or where a service order has not been fulfilled) or write-off. - 8.70 The Council will make every effort to pursue outstanding debts however it is recognised that in some circumstances debts may not be recoverable.
-Where it is found that a debt is irrecoverable it will be considered for write off in accordance with the limits set out below. - 8.71 Subject to conditions set out below, all debts which a Director or the Chief Finance Officer has been unable to recover at reasonable effort and expense and for which normal recovery processes have been exhausted, shall be referred to Legal Services. - 8.72 Debts may be written off as follows: - a) By the Chief Finance Officer, in conjunction with the Legal Services Manager, for debts up to £1,000; and b) By the relevant Committee for debts above £1,000.
+Where it is found that a debt is irrecoverable it will be considered for write off in accordance with the limits set out below. - 8.71 Subject to conditions set out below, all debts which a Director or the Chief Finance Officer has been unable to recover at reasonable effort and expense and for which normal recovery processes have been exhausted, shall be referred to Legal Services.

+- 8.72 Debts may be written off as follows: - a) By the Chief Finance Officer, in conjunction with the Legal Services Manager, for debts up to £1,000; and - b) By the Resources and Finance Committee for debts above £1,000.

-However, if either the individual amount or the total of (several) amounts for the same debtor is greater than £1,000, the relevant Committee's approval for write off is required.
-In these circumstances, the Committee shall be advised at the earliest available opportunity when such a debt level is reached.
-Debts shall not be written off at different times in order to circumvent the need for Committee approval.
+However, if either the individual amount or the total of (several) amounts for the same debtor is greater than £1,000, Resources and Finance Committee's approval for write off is required.
+Resources and Finance Committee shall be advised at the earliest available opportunity when such a debt level is reached.
+Debts shall not be written off at different times in order to circumvent Resources and Finance Committee's approval.